pink-junkjard/hyperfiddle/README.md

 ### 0.2.0

+- [ ] IDE developer experience
 - [ ] release Hyperblog, a markdown ~~static site generator~~ *static application* backed by Datomic
-- [ ] Edit React.js/Reagent expressions side-by-side with the running app (like JSFiddle)
-- [ ] IDE user experience, including links panel
-- [ ] UI: improve popovers, finish stage/discard UX
-- [ ] UI: Fix query param tooltips when you hover an anchor
-- [ ] API: Release CLI to serve your fiddles (no http/backend boilerplate for application developers)
+- [ ] CLI to run hyperfiddle.server on your dev machine

 # Overview